oh-lang/oh/wishlist.md

 as long as the variable names don't overlap.
 Like the member access operators below, the namespace operator binds left to right.

+One final note, we don't consider namespacing as renaming, e.g., `@Outer Int: int`, and then referring to it as `Outer` internally -- we need the full `@Outer Int` to refer to it.
+This is because we also want namespacing to work with functions, e.g., `@Outer fn`.
+We also don't want to introduce another way to rename things, e.g., in destructuring.
+TODO: we could use `@Outer fn` and then `outer(...)` to call the function.

 ### full list of reserved namespaces

 * `@First` - for the first operand in a binary operation (where order matters)